Thursday, October 22, 2015

 When it comes to accessing and securing financial backing, women entrepreneurs and business owners have struggled, and this means they often don’t have the money they need to scale their companies.
 Thankfully, the investment tide is turning, and women now have the ability to raise investment unlike ever before.
 Because of emerging trends toward local investing, social entrepreneurship, and a renaissance in creativity and innovation, women have the power, the access, and a village of supporters.

-If you join Angela in this innovative capital workshop, you will come away with …
+If you join Miche in this innovative capital workshop, you will come away with …

 • Knowledge of the changes that are happening with investment trends.